Sun-Lab-NBB/ataraxis-micro-controller/README.md

 The non-blocking mode works by checking whether the requested delay has passed since the last command stage timer reset, which is done through `AdvanceCommandStage` or `ResetStageTimer` methods.
 If the delay has passed, the method returns `true` and, if not, `false`.
-This method should be used to delay code execution in noblock-compatible module commands to allow the Kernel to execute other modules' commands while delaying.
+This method should be used to delay code execution in noblock-compatible module commands to allow the Kernel to execute other modules’ commands while delaying.
 See [TestModule](./examples/example_module.h) for an example of using this utility method to enable non-blocking execution.

 #### AnalogWrite